kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 `API` is called by the `http_request_callback()` callback function of the `HttpServer` class.
 Except for developing purposes it is typically uplifted to provide security and access control.
 Note that without restrictions, the `API` can execute any code on the server since it has access to the console via the `Chanel` container.
 The least harmful thing it can do is stop the server.
-This functionality can also be disabled via configuration, but uplifting provides a total control over the server.
+This functionality can also be disabled via configuration, but uplifting provides total control over the server, not just disabling features.